Mediant

-Schenkerian analysts considers the mediant (third scale degree) as an expansion or extension of the tonic since they are both common tones of the tonic chord.
+Schenkerian analysts consider the mediant (third scale degree) as an expansion or extension of the tonic since they are both common tones of the tonic chord.
 Thus, the third degree of a tonic triad is also the mediant iii note; furthermore, the 5th degree of the submediant chord vi is also the mediant iii note.
 On the other hand, in German theory derived from Hugo Riemann the mediant in major is considered the dominant parallel, Dp, and in minor the tonic parallel, tP.

 In Roman numeral analysis, the mediant chord can take several forms.
 In major scales, the mediant chord is a minor triad and is symbolized with the Roman numeral iii.
 In natural minor scales, the mediant is a major triad and is symbolized with the Roman numeral III.
 In harmonic minor scales and ascending melodic minor scales, the seventh scale degree is raised by a half step from the subtonic b7 to the leading tone natural 7, creating an augmented triad that is symbolized with the Roman numeral bIII+ (flat III augmented).

 The term mediant also refers to a relationship of musical keys.
 For example, relative to the key of A minor, the key of C major is the mediant, and it often serves as a mid-way point between I and V (hence the name).
 Tonicization or modulation to the mediant is quite common in pieces written in the minor mode and usually serves as the second theme group in sonata form since it is very easy to tonicize III in minor.
 Tonicization of III in major is quite rare in early classical harmony, compared with, say, modulation to the dominant V or the subdominant IV in major.
 It becomes more common in late Haydn and Mozart and normal by middle-period Beethoven.
 Mediant tonicization in major is an important feature of Romantic music.